Eureka (2023 film)

-Eureka is a 2023 drama film co-written and directed by Lisandro Alonso, starring Viggo Mortensen, José María Yazpik and Chiara Mastroianni.
-The film is narrated by Eureka, a woman who became a migratory bird to create a connection between the years 1870 and 2019 and the United States, Mexico, and the Amazon rainforest.
+Eureka is a 2023 triptych drama film directed by Lisandro Alonso, co-written with Fabian Casas and Martín Caamaño.
+Starring Viggo Mortensen, José María Yazpik and Chiara Mastroianni, it follows Eureka, a woman who became a migratory Jabiru and connects indigenous history between 1870 and 2019 in the Americas.

-The film had its world premiere at the 2023 Cannes Film Festival on May 19, 2023.
+The film had its world premiere at the Cannes Premiere section of the 2023 Cannes Film Festival on 19 May.
+It was theatrically released in France by Le Pacte on 28 February 2024.
+It received positive reviews.

 Synopsis

-Eureka is a bird that flies across different geographies of the American continent; in its flights, it also travels through time.
+Eureka is a Jabiru, a species of stork, that flies across different geographies of the American continent; in its flights, it also travels through time.
 The film is narrated in three distinct sections.
 It examines the indigenous peoples of the Americas and how they have inhabited their specific environments across the centuries.

-The film's first part, entitled 'Western', takes place in a lawless township on the US-Mexico border in 1870, with Viggo Mortensen playing the role of a father, Murphy, searching for his kidnapped daughter.
+The film's first part, entitled 'Western', takes place in a lawless township on the US-Mexico border in 1870, and follows Murphy, a father searching for his kidnapped daughter.